 Eyelid Surgery Results

 Dr. Matas uses techniques during eyelid surgery that are designed to create a naturally refreshed appearance, rather than an “overdone” look.
 After the healing process is complete, you can enjoy smoother, more lifted contours around the eyes.
 Patients typically appear more youthful, well-rested, and energetic after eyelid surgery.
-If you are considering eyelid surgery and want to see examples of Dr. Matas’s work, please review our photo gallery to see before and after photos of our patients.
+If you are considering eyelid surgery and want to see examples of Dr. Matas’s work, please review our photo gallery to view eyelid surgery before and after photos of our patients.
 During the consultation process, Dr. Matas will thoroughly discuss your cosmetic concerns and design a custom surgical plan aimed at achieving your desired results.

 Eyelid Surgery Frequently Asked Questions (FAQs)